ahinampas/GE-IT-Skills-portfolio/README.md

 ## 🛠️ Project Deliverables & Portfolio Showcase

-### 1. Branding Kit
+### 1. Logo
-* **Design Reflection:** I chose a minimalist, earthy color palette with a classic laurel wreath logo to project stability, trustworthiness, and integrity.
-The clean, modern typography ensures high readability across both mobile and desktop views, which is essential for professional client communication.
+* **Design Reflection:** I paired a classic serif typeface with a delicate, hand-drawn botanical wreath that grounds the monogram in organic elegance.
+The minimalist color palette—featuring deep charcoal against a warm cream background—complements this delicate linework to ensure the logo feels both premium and approachably warm.
 * **Assets:**
    ![Logo](./brandingkit/logo.png)

+### 2. Header
+* **Design Reflection:** I balanced clean, structured typography with dynamic, flowing line art that subtly mirrors the complex yet organized nature of financial data.
+The continuous warm cream and earth-toned palette maintains strong brand cohesion with the logo while ensuring the layout remains highly sophisticated and easy to navigate..
+* **Assets:**
     ![Header](./brandingkit/header.png)

+### 3. Pallete
+* **Design Reflection:** I use earth-toned palette to evoke an immediate sense of grounded stability, trust, and financial reliability.
+While the soft cream provides an inviting and highly readable background, the deep charcoal and muted bronze deliver the structural weight and sophisticated contrast necessary for a premium brand identity..
+* **Assets:**
      ![Palette](./brandingkit/Color%20palette.png)

-### 2. Visuals
+### 4. Banner
-* **Design Reflection:** For these assets, I focused on standard grid alignment and high contrast to create high-impact promotional graphics.
-The layout balances structural information with clean space to avoid visual clutter while keeping the audience's focus on key delivery headers.
+* **Design Reflection:** For the banner, I combined bold, clean typography with a minimalist vector avatar to establish a confident and approachable professional presence.
+Subtle dot-grid accents introduce a modern, technical structure that frames the essential contact details and core brand statement within the warm color scheme.
 * **Assets:**
   ![Banner](./Visuals/banner.png)

+### 5. Promotional
+* **Design Reflection:** I utilized sharp directional elements and clean sans-serif typography to create an immediate hierarchy for the project milestones.
+The integration of a technical AI icon alongside the brand's signature fluid line art effortlessly balances the theme of forward-thinking automation with our established professional aesthetic.
+* **Assets:**
    ![Square Promotional](./Visuals/square%20promotional.png)

-### 3. Infographics & Documentation
+### 6. Infographics
 * **Design Reflection:** I structured this section to demonstrate how complex concepts can be broken down into scannable visual tools.
 By using a strict top-down visual hierarchy, the layout guides the reader smoothly from the core message directly to the final analytical takeaways.
 * **Assets:**
   ![View Infographics Report](./Doc/Infographic%20.png)